tomquirk/font-awesome-svg/README.md

-# Font Awesome SVG
+# Font Awesome SVG Starterpack

-### For easy inline-SVG usage of our favourite icon package
+### A useful selection of icons from your favourite icon package

 ## Getting Started